jeannesorin/jeannesorin.github.io/_pages/about.md

 ---

 Welcome!
-I am a PhD Candidate in Economics at the University of Chicago.
-My primary research fields are development economics, urban / spatial economics and environmental economics.
+I am an applied microeconomist doing research at the intersection of development economics, urban / spatial economics and environmental economics.

 In July 2026 I will join UC Berkeley Goldman School of Public Policy as an Assistant Professor, after a one year postdoc at the Institute for Climate and Sustainable Growth at the University of Chicago.